Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero/utilities/zbupdate/index.md

 Requires superuser privilege.

-Utility to perform Bootware Updates; re-partitions and loads images into the Active, Backup or Both partitions
+Utility to perform Bootware® Updates; re-partitions and loads images into the Active, Backup or Both partitions

 ### Usage